MajliTech/bootanimation-creator/README.md

 3. The executable will be placed in the `src/dist` folder, go pick it up and run it!
 ## FAQ
 ### What is this?
-This is a simple Python script that turns an ffmpeg video into a boot animation.
-Soon it will also pickup some PNG series.
+This is a simple Python script that turns an ffmpeg video or png series into an Android boot animation.
 ### Why was this created?
 I didn't discover any tools that would do this, so I decided to make one.